 The motion is unlikely to succeed as a majority of lawmakers plan to vote against it or abstain, but it is once again shining the spotlight on the ruling Popular Party (PP), whose reputation has been damaged by graft case after graft case.

-"You have more (party) members under investigation than lawmakers in the lower and upper houses," Irene Montero, a 29-year-old psychologist and one of Podemos's top leaders, told parliament before enumerating a long list of cases hitting the PP.
+"You have more (party) members under investigation than lawmakers in the lower and upper houses," Irene Montero, a 29-year-old Podemos lawmaker, told parliament before enumerating cases hitting the PP.

-"You want to normalise the plundering of public coffers, normalise spending cuts... you want to normalise the deterioration of our health system," she said.
+"You want to normalise the plundering of public coffers, normalise spending cuts... you want to normalise the deterioration of our health system," she said, as Rajoy sat listening.

 This is only the third vote of no confidence to take place in Spain since the 1977 transition to democracy after the death of dictator Francisco Franco, and none have ever succeeded.

 Corruption is a major issue in Spain, which last year scored its worst ranking in Transparency International's annual corruption perceptions index.